zumobi/zbim-sdk-ios/README.md

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+The Example app contains sample credentials and configuration.

 ## Requirements
 The SDK requires iOS 7+ and ARC.
-Contact Zumobi for necessary credentials to get started.
+Contact Zumobi for configuration files.

 ## Installation